Sam Moore

 paper

-This paper introduces an approach to milling stability analysis whereby the vibration behavior of a milling tool during cutting is used to directly obtain the parameters of a delay differential equation model of milling.
+This paper introduces an approach to automated milling stability analysis whereby the vibration behavior of a milling tool during cutting is used to directly obtain a bifurcation diagram of the system at real-time rates.

 A Model-Free Sampling Method for Basins of Attraction Using Hybrid Active Learning